active-group/active-clojure/README.md

 There are a number of interfaces, that our records defaultly implement (like e.g. aforementioned `java.util.Map`).
-Providing key:val pair `:remove-interfaces`:`[interface1 interface2 ...]` will prevent the implemntations of the given interfaces.
+Providing key:val pair `:remove-interfaces`:`[interface1 interface2 ...]` will prevent the implementations of the given interfaces.

 #### Providing own implementations of interfaces and protocols